LucasJMO/E6Plus/classes/Jester.md

 **Poison Use**: A Jester may prepare, apply, and use poison without any chance of poisoning himself.

+**Skill Focus (Sleight of Hand)**: At 1st level, a Jester gains the feat skill focus for the skill Sleigh of Hand.
+If the Jester already has this feat, they can instead select a different feat for which they meet the prerequisites.

 **Evasion**: A jester can avoid even magical and unusal attacks with great agility.
 If she makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can be used only if the rogue is wearing light armor or no armor.
 A helpless rogue does not gain the benefits of evasion.

 **Laugh it Off**: A Jester may add his Charisma modifier as a morale bonus to his saves.

 **Trick Throw**: When throwing improvised weapons a Jester is considered to have the feats Point Blank Shot and Precise Shot.
 These may serves as prerequisites for other feats, however, any feats gained in this manner only apply to the throwing of improvised weapons.
+Additionally a Jester may use his dexterity modifier in place of his strength modifier for making ranged attack rolls with improvised weapons.

+Additionally a Jester gains a +3 bonus on any performance checks made to attempt to juggle, and is allowed to take 10 on such checks.

 **Weapon Sleeve**: A jester may attempt a Sleight of Hand check to hide weapons in his sleeves (the jester may take 10 or 20 on this check).
 The number of weapons that can be hidden this way is equal to the result of the check divided by 5 (rounded down).
 Weapons hidden in this manner must be light, cannot be bladed, and may weigh no more than 1 pound.
 Up to 2 weapons concealed this way may be drawn as a swift or immediate action.
 The jester must be wearing clothing with sleeves to use this ability.
 The DC to find the concealed weapons with a search check is the result of the jester's sleight of hand check divided by 2.